lefuturiste/fileshoster/README.md

-# Url Shortener
+# Files Hoster

-Simple php urlshortener based on slimframework3.
+Simple php files hoster api based on slimframework3.

 No configuration and no more code, this is like a CMS website